Sports in the New York metropolitan area: Horse racing

 In 1908, the New York State Legislature approved the Hart–Agnew Law, which banned gambling at racetracks.
 Some tracks shut down permanently, but later a court ruled that oral betting was legal as the law only covered bookmakers, so activity continued.
 In 1955 the non-profit New York Racing Association (originally the Greater New York Association) was founded.

 Belmont Park's mile-and-a-half main track is the longest dirt Thoroughbred race course in North America, and it has the sport's largest grandstand.
-Belmont Park hosts the Belmont Stakes, an American Grade I stakes Thoroughbred horse race held each June.
+Belmont Park hosts the Belmont Stakes, an American Grade I stakes Thoroughbred horse race held each June (although with Belmont Park closed for reconstruction from 2024–2026, the race was moved upstate to Saratoga for that period).
 The Belmont Stakes is the third leg of the Triple Crown of Thoroughbred Racing in the United States.